sapereir/CortxHomeProblem/README.md

         iv.
 Click control-b + d to exit tmux window
         v.
 To reattch to window type tmux attach -t "name" into terminal

-# F1 Score: Precision and Recall
+# F1 Score with Precision and Recall

 # Instructions to replicate these Results